Get to Know La Clínica

 OUR IMPACT

-For over four decades, La Clinica del Pueblo has been committed to improving the health of Latino immigrants and low-income families.
+For over four decades, La Clinica del Pueblo has been committed to improving the health of Latine community and low-income families.
 Our work is guided by five strategic directions: High-Quality and High Performance, Innovation and Entrepreneurship, Strategic Partnerships, Research and Data, and Advocacy.

 Today, we increase access to health and improved health outcomes for more than 5,000 patients annually through direct services and 50,000+ people through our community outreach.